Applies To

 Add an object

-1. On the Tools menu, click References.
+1. On the Tools menu on the top toolbar, select References.

 2. Under Available References, select the check box for the object library that you want available in your Visual Basic project.